tundera/supergoat/README.md

    }
    ```

-   > PS: The packages aliases should be declared per app (not in the tsconfig.base.json), so
+   > PS: The packages aliases should be declared per app (not in the root tsconfig.json), so
    > to keep being explicit with the dependencies.

 7. Be sure your next.config.js app overrides webpack like in [nextjs.config.js](./apps/web-app/next.config.js):